Altium-Designer-addons/scripts-libraries/Scripts - SCH/RotateSymbol/README.md

 ## Known Issues
 * ### Rotates/Mirrors the symbol around the library origin, not the actual centroid.
 Symbols that are not symmetrical about symbol origin will behave accordingly.
+  UPDATE: calculates actual hotspot centroid for 2-pin symbols

 ## Change log
+- 2024-03-13 by Ryan Rutledge : v1.10 - now rotates or mirrors about the part's true centroid (midpoint between electrical hotspots) for 2-pin symbols only
 - 2024-03-12 by Ryan Rutledge : v1.00 - initial release